-210.7 Conditional Use
+210.4 Conditional Use-

-- A. A Conditional Use Permit may be granted by the Planning Board (RSA 674:21, II) for the construction of roads and other access ways, and for utility pipelines, power lines, and other transmission lines, as well as the construction of additions and extensions to one- and two-family dwellings, provided that all of the following conditions are found to exist: - 1.
+- A. A Conditional Use Permit may be granted by the Planning Board (RSA 674:21, II) for the construction of roads and other access ways, and for utility pipelines, power lines, and other transmission lines provided that all of the following conditions are found to exist: - 1.
 The proposed construction is essential to the productive use of land not within the Wetlands Conservation District. - 2.
 Design and construction methods will be such as to minimize detrimental impact upon the wetland and will include restoration of the site as nearly as possible to its original grade and condition. - 3.
-Regarding access, no alternative route which does not cross a wetland or has less detrimental impact on the wetland is feasible. - 4.
-Economic advantage alone is not reason for the proposed construction. - 5.
-Regarding of additions to one- and two-family dwelling units: - A. the dwelling lawfully existed prior to the effective date of this Section; and - B. the proposed construction conforms with all other applicable ordinance and regulations of the Town of Deerfield. - B. Prior to granting of a Conditional Use Permit under this Part, the applicant shall agree to submit a performance security to the Board of Selectmen.
+No alternative route which does not cross a wetland or has less detrimental impact on the wetland is feasible. - 4.
+Economic advantage alone is not reason for the proposed construction. - B. Prior to granting of a Conditional Use Permit under this Part, the applicant shall agree to submit a performance security to the Board of Selectmen.
 The security shall be submitted in a form and amount, with surety and conditions satisfactory to the Selectmen and approved by Town Counsel, to ensure that the construction has been carried out in accordance with the approved design.
 The security shall be submitted and approved prior to the issuance of any permit authorizing construction. - C. The Planning Board, with the concurrence of the Conservation Commission, may require the applicant to submit an environmental impact assessment when necessary to evaluate an application made under this Part.
 The cost of this assessment shall be borne by the applicant.